lealanko/libpgf/README.md

 ======

 This is a preview release of `libpgf`, a native-code library for parsing and linearization of the PGF grammars produced by the [Grammatical Framework][GF].
+The library is designed to be a lightweight, portable, easily embeddable alternative to the Haskell-based PGF runtime that is distributed with GF.

 This release is not yet ready for production use: essential functionality is still missing, the API is still likely to change, and